Nels22/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7-everybody: Script to add execution permission to the owner, group owner and other users.

-8-James_bond : Script for no permissions for owner and group and all permissions for other users.
+8-James_bond : Script for no permissions for owner and group and all permissions for other users

+9-John_Doe : Script sets the mode of the file hello to -rwxr-x-wx.